 Assess this infrastructure before migration so you can build potential roadblocks into your migration plan, budget and timeline.

-Assess this infrastructure before migration.
-That will help determine if an AEM migration is in your budget.
-If you do move forward with a migration, you can build potential roadblocks into your migration plan and timeline.
+This will help determine if an AEM migration is in your budget, and if you do move forward, you can build potential roadblocks into your migration plan and timeline.

 And, keep this in mind: many companies using AEM (including our clients!) also use other Adobe products, like Marketo Engage, Target, and Audience Manager.
-With other Adobe products, it’s still important to set aside time and budget to integrate these platforms with AEM.
+It’s important to set aside time and budget to integrate these platforms and get the most out of your ecosystem.

 #5 — Find the right partner to help you successfully migrate